Tokyo Taxi: Production

 On January 23, 2025 Shochiku announced production of director Yoji Yamada 91st film, Tokyo Taxi starring Chieko Baisho and Takuya Kimura in lead roles.

 Principal photography took place in Tokyo and surrounding areas between February and April 2025.

 The film was shot on location in Shibamata and Yokohama.
 It utilized a new technology On-set virtual production for the scenes inside the moving taxi, which made up the majority of the film.

 Release

 Tokyo Taxi had its Asian premiere at the 38th Tokyo International Film Festival on October 29, 2025, in Centerpiece.

 A release ceremony to commemorate Yamada Yoji's 91st film took place on October 20 at Tokyo Tower in Minato, Tokyo.
 Director Yamada attended the event along with cast members Chieko Baisho and Takuya Kimura.

 The film will be presented in Limelight at the 55th International Film Festival Rotterdam for its European premiere in February 2026.

-The film is scheduled for release on November 21, 2025, in Japanese theatres by Shochiku.
+The film was released on November 21, 2025, in Japanese theatres by Shochiku.